epwalsh/rust-dl-webserver/README.md

 ```

 Also in order for the server to make use of your GPU (if you have one available) you'll need to compile it against the right
-version of the C++ library: LibTorch.
+version of the LibTorch C++ library, which you can download from

-You can download LibTorch from here: [https://pytorch.org/get-started/locally/](https://pytorch.org/get-started/locally/).
+[https://pytorch.org/get-started/locally/](https://pytorch.org/get-started/locally/).
 After downloading, unzip the file.

 ## Running the server